-Services for all tour extensions in Ecuador are provided through a partnership with “Ecuador Unique”, a tour company formed as a stratetic alliance between two companies with vast experience in Galapagos and mainland services.
+Services for all tour extensions in Ecuador are provided through a partnership with “Ecuador Unique”, a tour company formed as a strategic alliance between two companies with vast experience in Galapagos and mainland services.
 The owners or Ecuador Unique use their expertise gained through decades of product knowledge gained in the field guiding and behind a desk.
 The result is creatively designed tours with high level guides and improved quality.
 We offer the most popular tours here.
-In order to browse additional tour options, click on the logo here, or request a custom quote:
+In order to browse additional tour options, click on the button below, or request a custom quote.

 Tours from Quito